 They brew over 30 different beer recipes and serve food made with local ingredients to pair with the craft beer.

-We went to Ness Restaurant for vegan, gluten-free Key Lime Pie, tea at Camellia Sinesis Mason de The and chocolate at Champagne Chocolatier.
+Next up was Ness Restaurant for vegan, gluten-free Key Lime Pie, tea at Camellia Sinesis Mason de The and chocolate at Champagne Chocolatier.